Wednesday, December 14, 2022

 Methods of Note-Taking

 There is no fixed method of taking notes of a lecture.
-Note-taking can be done in any way that is easier for a listener.
 Some of the methods are as follows-

 Now, we will discuss each method one by one-